 This tool can be used to manage many Git repositories at once through the command line.
 It can display repositories that contain uncommitted code or not yet pushed commits.
-Another feature is to synchronize a list of your repositories including their configuration across multiple machines.
+In the future, this tool is meant as a high-level synchronization tool for repository configurations across multiple machines.

 For a quick introduction, let me show how you would use the tool to get started.

 gitool status -d ~/git/

 This command will collect status information for all repositories in ~/git/ and display a summary when done.
 As can be seen above, you have to specify a directory where all your repositories are located in.

 sudo dnf copr enable eikendev/gitool sudo dnf install python3-gitool

 A configuration file can be saved to ~/.config/gitool/config.ini to avoid specifying the path for each invocation.
 Of course, $XDG_CONFIG_HOME can be set to change your configuration path.
 Alternatively, the path to the configuration file can be set via the --config-file argument.

 The source code is located on GitHub.
 To check out the repository, the following command can be used.